sayantann11/Engage_Project_Automotive_industry/README.md

+## Command-line Query for Generating graphs
-## A command line tool where the user can dynamically enter a query and the required visualisation will be generated with its inference, allowing the user to understand what the graph is doing.
+  * A command line tool where the user can dynamically enter a query.
+  * the required visualisation will be generated with its inference, allowing the user to understand what the graph is doing.
+  * Currently which option is limited to only 3 graphs as per prototype(line,scatter,bar)

    ![image](https://user-images.githubusercontent.com/64836894/169658056-f503346f-6b8b-4a02-b538-6ae1c55c879b.png)
    ![image](https://user-images.githubusercontent.com/64836894/169658145-b1fb878a-ba51-4884-a74c-fa5b03de188c.png)